CALORIES

 STEP 3 - Calculate calories burned during various activities

-• To calculate the amount of calories burned during an activity, follow these steps:
+• The following steps are used to calculate the number of calories burned during an activity:

 • 1.
 Find the MET value for the activity on the list

 • 3.
-Take the number of minutes you did the activity and convert it to hours
+Take the number of minutes the activity was performed and convert it to hours

 • 4.
-Multiply the number of hours by the MET value and your weight in kg
+Multiply the hours by the MET value and weight in kg

 • 5.
-Add this amount of calories to your BEE from STEP 2
+Add these calories to the BEE from STEP 2

-• One MET is subtracted in this step because the MET values in the compendium include basal calories that are burned during the exercise (equal to one MET).
-We used the Harris-Benedict equation to calculate basal calories and need to adjust for this.
+• One MET is subtracted in this step because MET values in the compendium include BEE during the exercise, which is equivalent to one MET.
+We calculated the total daily BEE with the Harris-Benedict equation in Step 1, so we must adjust for this.

 • Example: